Bleeding after menopause

 - how heavy the bleeding is

-- when the bleeding happens (for example, if you have bleeding after sex)
+- when the bleeding happens — for example, if you have bleeding after sex

-Let them know if you have had any other symptoms and whether you are taking menopausal hormone therapy (MHT).
+Tell your doctor if you have had any other symptoms and whether you are taking menopausal hormone therapy (MHT).

-They will recommend some tests to find the cause of your bleeding, such as:
+Your doctor may recommend some tests to find the cause of your bleeding, such as:

-- a swab of your vagina and cervix to test for infections and abnormal cells
+- a swab of your vagina and cervix to test for infections

-- hysteroscopy (a procedure that uses a small camera to look inside your uterus)
+- hysteroscopy — a procedure that uses a small camera to look inside your uterus

 How is bleeding after menopause treated?